 But if buying a costume is the only thing that will suffice, try Hollar, eBay, thrift stores, or used kids’ stores first.
 The price will likely be at least 50% off a brand new costume.

 An important note: Often with eBay, lower prices mean longer wait times, as the cheaper items ship directly from China.
 So be sure to allow yourself enough time for shipping if you go this route!

-6. Find the best deals AFTER Halloween for next year!
+6. Find the Best Deals AFTER Halloween for Next Year!

-He also mentioned there are still ways to save this year.
 “As for now, check your closet, commiserate with friends on their past costumes, hit the thrift stores, dollar stores and be creative with what you have and what’s cheap.
 Candy isn’t cheap.
 Discount stores do Halloween candy sales.
 Check Sunday’s sales flyers.
 Remember, November 1st is your friend for future Halloweens, with savings as much as 90% off.”